Paradoxes and Primitive Ontology in Collapse Theories of Quantum Mechanics: Three Paradoxes About GRW Theories

-In GRWm, if $\psi$ is close to $\dead$ then $m$ equals $m_{\dead}$ up to a small perturbation, and that should reasonably be accepted as the PO of a dead cat.
-Yes, the wave function is still a superposition, but the definite facts that our intuition wants can be found in the PO: the $m$ function is always definite and not in a superposition.
-The $m$ function represents the 3-dimensional reality; the cat is in $m$, not in $\psi$.
-To be sure, we have no precise definition of which $m$ functions should be regarded as dead cats; that fact, however, is not worrisome; it arises simply because the words ``dead cat'' are not precisely defined in ordinary language.
+In GRWf, if $|c_2|\ll |c_1|$ then the next flash is overwhelmingly likely to be associated with $\psi_1$ (say, $\psi_1=\dead$), and so on for further flashes, with the result that the flashes form the shape of a dead cat.
+They form this shape even if there are a few extra flashes associated with $\alive$, but in fact, since each flash associated with a collapse favoring $\dead$ further reduces the probability of a flash associated with $\alive$, it has probability near 1, given that $|c_2|\ll |c_1|$, that the number of later flashes associated with $\psi_2=\alive$ is zero.
+So yes, the wave function is still a superposition, but the definite facts that our intuition wants can be found in the PO.
+The flashes represent reality in 4-dimensional space-time; the cat is in the flashes, not in $\psi$.
+To be sure, we have no precise definition of which patterns of flashes should be regarded as dead cats; that fact, however, is not worrisome; it arises simply because the words ``dead cat'' are not precisely defined in ordinary language.

-In GRWf, the fact that the flashes form the shape of a dead cat is not compromised by the existence of a few extra flashes, so the existence of the small contribution $c_2\psi_2$ in $\psi$ leads to no obstacle against saying that the cat is dead.
+In GRWm, if $\psi$ is close to $\dead$ then $m$ equals $m_{\dead}$ up to a small perturbation, and that can reasonably be accepted as the PO of a dead cat.
+Note the following: Whereas the wave function is a superposition of two packets $\psi_1,\psi_2$ that correspond to \emph{two very different} kinds of (particle) configurations in ordinary QM or Bohmian mechanics, there is only \emph{one} configuration of the matter density $m$---the definite fact that our intuition wants.
+A subtlety here arises from the fact that the small contribution to $m$ that comes from $\psi_2$ often still has internal structure (say, looks like a live cat); I will address this point in Section~\ref{sec:mw} below.

-\section{Paradox 2: How Can You Call a Cat Dead if There is a Small Probability of Finding it Alive?}
+\subsection{Paradox 2: How Can You Call a Cat Dead if There is a Small Probability of Finding it Alive?}

-Paradox: As a variant of the first paradox, one might say that even after the GRW collapses have pushed $|c_1|^2$ near 1 and $|c_2|^2$ near 0 in the state vector \eqref{cat}, there is still a positive probability $|c_2|^2$ that if we make a ``quantum measurement'' of the macro-state---of whether the cat is dead or alive---we will find the state $\psi_2$, even though the GRW state vector has collapsed to a state vector near $\psi_1$, a fact that many collapse theorists (e.g., \cite{AL90,CM99}) would take to mean that the cat is really dead (assuming $\psi_1 = \dead$).
+Paradox: As a variant of the first paradox, one might say that even after the GRW collapses have pushed $|c_1|^2$ near 1 and $|c_2|^2$ near 0 in the state vector \eqref{cat}, there is still a positive probability $|c_2|^2$ that if we make a ``quantum measurement'' of the macro-state---of whether the cat is dead or alive---we will find the state $\psi_2$, even though the GRW state vector has collapsed to a state vector near $\psi_1$, a state vector that might be taken to indicate that the cat is really dead (assuming $\psi_1 = \dead$).
 Thus, it seems not justified to say that, when $\psi$ is close to $\dead$, the cat is really dead.
-This paradox is known as ``the tail problem'' \cite{Shi,AL90,Lew95,AL96}.
+This paradox is another version of the ``tail problem'' \citep{Shi,AL90,Lew95,AL96,Cor99}.